akamai/esi-test-server-docker/README.md

 akamai-ets:latest`

 If you issue requests via the ETS port (80 by default), the ESI tags will be processed.
 If you want to enable ESI debugging, pass the `--debug localhost` parameter via the `CONFIGURE_EXTRA_OPTS` environment variable.
 (Substitute `localhost` for the value of the `--local_hostname` parameter if applicable.

+## Status page
+A basic status page implemented using `mod_status` is available at `/server-status` on the sandbox server.

+## Security
+This software is not designed for production use, and should not be used in unrestricted environments.
+For security on public or untrusted networks, ensure that your Docker network configuration does not expose ports except to the local machine.

 ## License
 LICENSE AGREEMENT